 #17 – Contribute To Publications

 Write articles for magazines and websites that your ideal client is likely to read.
 Editors are always under pressure to produce content, so they’ll happily print good quality articles for free.
-Make a list of target publications and then pitch article ideas.
+Make a list of target publications and then pitch fitness article ideas to them.

 #18 – Attend Meetups

-These organised events are a great way to network and meet new clients.
-Join local Meetups that your ideal client would be interested in, such as sports, healthy eating, and fitness.
+These events are a great way to network and meet new clients.
+Join local Meetups that your ideal client would be interested in, such as those focused on sports, healthy eating, and fitness.
 Meetups are also great for developing relationships with other local businesses.

 #19 – Try Podcasting